RAF Wing: London Airport

 In the late 1960s the former airfield was considered for the site of the third London Airport following a publication of a report by the Roskill Commission.
 Wing (officially referred to as Cublington in the report), was considered to be ideally situated for access from all parts of the country and only fifty miles from London.
 Within a few days of Wing being identified as a possible site a local airport resistance association was formed to oppose the airport.
 A public inquiry was opened at Aylesbury on 14 July 1969 after a protest by 2,000 people through Aylesbury.
 As a result of the protest and also revised government thinking, the new airport plan was abandoned.
-As a permanent celebration of the victory, Buckinghamshire County Council planted a spinney of over 400 trees on a 3-acre site that would have been at the centre of the airport.
+As a permanent celebration of the victory, Buckinghamshire County Council planted a spinney of over 400 trees and a monument on a 3-acre site that would have been at the centre of the airport that would have dwarfed Heathrow in size.